dnshio/dnshio.github.io/_posts/2016-09-22-phpspec-is-a-bloody-nightmare.md

 Again, I'm not pissed off about that.

 In fact, I actually like it because I'm lazy and PhpSpec generates shit for me.
-I just make grand statements like _"Oh, I got a Mofo\Bullshit.
+I just make grand statements like _"Oh, I got a Some\Bullshit.
 And it takes a CrunkJuiceFactory as a constructor argument.
 And I can getJuice() from CrunkJuiceFactory anytime I want and it'll give me n number of juice hits"_.
 That's just what I told my manager, I haven't written any of it yet.
 So I'm like shit... better get that scaffolded.
 So I do:

 {% highlight bash %}
-bin/phpspec desc Mofo/Bullshit
+bin/phpspec desc Some/Bullshit
 {% endhighlight %}

 Then PhpSpec just makes a specification for you with nothing much is in it but you can't argue with that since you haven't